David Cohen Prize 2013

 Kathleen Jamie was born in the west of Scotland in 1962.
 Her poetry collections to date include The Tree House (Picador 2004), which won both the Forward prize, and the Scottish Book of the Year Award; Jizzen (Picador 1999), which won the Geoffey Faber Memorial Award and Mr and Mrs Scotland are Dead, which was shortlisted for the 2003 Griffin Prize.
 Her first non-fiction, The Golden Peak; an account of her travels in rural Pakistan, was re-published by Sort of Books as Among Muslims in 2005.
 It was described as 'utterly luminous' (The Independent) and 'one of the most powerful accounts by a contemporary Western writer' (TLS).
 Her subsequent collection of prose essays, Findings (Sort of Books 2006) is considered a landmark in nature writing.
 Her next book will be Sightlines, the highly anticipated sequel to Findings.
 She is Professor of Creative Writing at Stirling University and lives with her family in Fife.

-Mark Lawson, Chair of Judges, is a journalist, broadcaster and author.
+Mark Lawson is a journalist, broadcaster and author.

 Author, journalistSam LeithAuthor, journalist